gokulkomath/convey/README.md

 This project has been primarily **built for and tested on Arch Linux**.

 Convey is configured to use **Brave Browser** for web-related tasks (like opening YouTube or performing internet searches).
 If you use a different default browser or Brave is not installed, you may need to modify the relevant code in the project for web-related functions to work as expected.
+Make sure to set up a Rasa Developer API key, which can be obtained from the Rasa Pro website.

 ### Dependencies